 From Northwest of Tsambagarav mountains, we go closer to the snow-covered summits.
 View on the glacier.

-We arrive in the capital of province that is the most Westerly in the place of the world that is the farthest from the oceans.
+We arrive in the capital of Bayan-Ölgii province that is located in the most Western part of Mongolia and that is the farthest city from any ocean in the world.
 Olgii is located at 1636 km (1,02 mile) from Ulan-Bator, at 1710 metres (1,06 mile) above the sea level.
-Principally Kazakhs live there and its atmosphere is very influenced by Central Asia : many signs written in Arabic, mosques and their cupolas pricked up to the sky.
+Principally Kazakhs live there and its atmosphere is very influenced by Central Asia: many signs written in Arabic, mosques and their cupolas pricked up to the sky.

 Visit of Olgii Museum that shows an exhibition about the fauna and flora of the area.
 We discover the Kazakh culture, notably with traditional costumes and with a Kazakh yurt built in the museum.

 Each year, falconers living in the area get together on the occasion of the Eagles Festival that symbolizes the opening of the shooting season, where everyone can come with its eagle-hunter and show its skill.
 Preys are foxes, rabbits, or small wolves.
 Skill tournaments are held all day long, but also bushkashi trials, over the course of which Kazakh horsemen compete to catch the corpse of a sheep.
 The first one who catches it must bring it behind a predefined line, while the other ones try to snatch it from him.